Office Work

 Communicating with Friends

 Casual"Sorry, I'm not feeling well today and might not be at my best.
-Can we reschedule?
+Can we reschedule for another time?
 I'll make it up to you!"

 Party Participation

-Casual"I might come to the party but may need to leave early.
-If I look tired, please understand."
+Casual"I might come to the party, but may need to leave early.
+If I seem tired, please understand."

 Communicating with Colleagues